-Figure 1 suggests that there has been a relationship between the real mineral price and real exchange rate: the currency slumps when mineral exports are declining, as in the late 1990s, but appreciates in natural resource booms as in 2002-2006 -- the classic Dutch Disease.
-But figure 2 shows that the real exchange rate has the same correlation with relative real output, which could be explained either as a reflection of the Balassa-Samuelson effect (wherein productivity growth increases the price of nontraded goods relative to traded goods) or as a reflection of monetary theories of the nominal exchange rate (wherein growth in real income raises the demand for money and appreciates the currency nominally).
-We may have some trouble distinguishing the effect of mineral prices from the effect of real output, because the two are themselves highly correlated, as Figure 3 shows.
+Fig. 1 suggests that there has been a relationship between the real mineral price and real exchange rate: the currency slumps when mineral exports are declining, as in the late 1990s, but appreciates in natural resource booms as in 2002-2006 - the classic Dutch Disease.
+But Fig. 2 shows that the real exchange rate has the same correlation with relative real output, which could be explained either as a reflection of the Balassa-Samuelson effect (wherein productivity growth increases the price of nontraded goods relative to traded goods) or as a reflection of monetary theories of the nominal exchange rate (wherein growth in real income raises the demand for money and appreciates the currency nominally).
+We may have some trouble distinguishing the effect of mineral prices from the effect of real output, because the two are themselves highly correlated, as Fig. 3 shows.

-Figure 1: Real Exchange rate index and real mineral price index
+Figure 1.
+Real Exchange rate index(value of rand) and real mineral price index

-Figure 2: Real exchange rate and relative real GDP of SA to USA
+Figure 2.
+Real exchange rate (value of rand) and relative real GDP of SA to USA

-Figure 3: Real mineral price index and relative GDP
+Figure 3.
+Real mineral price index (value of rand) and relative GDP